Assistant Professor of Law

 3301 Fairfax Dr. Arlington, VA 22201

 Assistant Professor J.W.
-Verret received his J.D. and M.A. in Public Policy from Harvard Law School and the Harvard Kennedy School of Government, respectively, in 2006.
+Verret joined the Mason Law faculty in 2008.
+In 2013, he took leave for two years to serve as the Chief Economist and Senior Counsel for the U.S. House Committee on Financial Services.
+He received his J.D. and M.A. in Public Policy from Harvard Law School and the Harvard Kennedy School of Government, respectively, in 2006.
 While in law school, Professor Verret served an Olin Fellowship in Law and Economics at the Harvard Program on Corporate Governance under the guidance of Prof. Lucian Bebchuk.

 Professor Verret is also a Senior Scholar at the Mercatus Center Working Group on Financial Markets, where he regularly briefs Congressional staff, members of Congress, SEC Commissioners and other financial regulatory agencies on financial regulation topics.
 He also directs the Corporate Federalism Initiative, where he obtains research grants for a network of students and faculty scholars who study the division between states and the federal government as sources of corporate law.
 Professor Verret has been invited to testify before various House and Senate Committees four times during the financial crisis of 2009 regarding all of the central provisions of the Obama Administration's 2009 financial regulatory reform proposals.
 For a full list of Professor Verret's C-Span appearances, including testimony before the U.S. House of Representatives and the U.S. Senate, see http://www.c-spanvideo.org/jwverret.

-Professor Verret has been an invited panelist for various television appearances, including a recent interview on The NewsHour with Jim Lehrer.
-Professor Verret has been quoted in various media on financial regulation and corporate law topics, including CNN Money, the CNN Political Ticker, CNBC, ABC News, Investor's Business Daily, ESPN.com, The American Banker, The American Lawyer, The Huffington Post, CBS.com, and AP News.
-Professor Verret's op-eds have been featured in Forbes, The Chicago Tribune, and The Orange County Register.
+Professor Verret has been an invited panelist for various television appearances, including an interview on The NewsHour with Jim Lehrer.
+Professor Verret has been quoted in various media on financial regulation and corporate law topics, including the New York Times, CNN Money, the CNN Political Ticker, CNBC, ABC News, Investor's Business Daily, ESPN.com, The American Banker, The American Lawyer, The Huffington Post, CBS.com, and AP News.
+Professor Verret's op-eds have been featured in Forbes, The Chicago Tribune, The Orange County Register, and The Wall Street Journal.
 Professor Verret is also a regular guest contributor to three of the most noted corporate law and financial regulation law blogs: the Harvard Law School Corporate Governance and Financial Regulation Forum, Deallawyers.com, and The Conglomerate.